TanavT/1TBCSSFile/my-react-app/README.md

+# Setup
+### What you will need:
+NPM
+Cloud Service Stack:
+    Frontend: Recommend Firebase
+    Backend Server: Recommend Render.com
+    Backend Redis: Recommend Redis Cloud
+    Backend DB: Recommend MongoDB Atlas

+    All of these services have free tiers as of the creation of the project, but you will need to make an account!

+## Assuming you are using all these services:

+## 1. Setting up firebase-cli  (you will need to make an account at firebase.google.com first):
+In npm run:

+npm install -g firebase-tools
+firebase login

+## 2. Create an .env file

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.